marchaesen/vcxsrv/mesalib/docs/releasing.rst

    testing is done and there are little to-no issues.
 Ideally all of those should be tackled already.

-Check if the version number is going to remain as, alternatively ``git mv docs/relnotes/{current,new}.rst`` as appropriate.

 To setup the branchpoint:

 .. code-block:: console

-   git checkout main # make sure we're in main first git tag -s X.Y-branchpoint -m "Mesa X.Y branchpoint" git checkout -b X.Y git checkout main
+   git fetch origin # make sure we have the latest commits git checkout main # make sure we're on main git reset origin # make sure we're at the latest commit

+   git tag -s X.Y-branchpoint -m "Mesa X.Y branchpoint"

+   # Make sure main can carry on at the new version
-   $EDITOR VERSION # bump the version number git commit -as truncate docs/relnotes/new_features.txt git commit -a git push origin X.Y-branchpoint X.Y
+   $EDITOR VERSION # bump the version number, keeping in mind the wrap around at the end of the year git commit -asm 'VERSION: bump to X.(Y+1)' truncate -s0 docs/relnotes/new_features.txt git commit -asm 'docs: reset new_features.txt' git push origin main

+   # Create the tag and branches on the server
+   git push origin X.Y-branchpoint git push origin X.Y-branchpoint:refs/heads/X.Y git push origin X.Y-branchpoint:refs/heads/staging/X.Y

 Now go to
 `GitLab <https://gitlab.freedesktop.org/mesa/mesa/-/milestones>`__ and